LiquidZulu/brain/Axioms as Undeniable.md

 >
 >B. "That's impossible.
 If two ideas contradict each other, they can't both be right.
 Contradictions can't exist in reality.
 After all, things are what they are.
 A is A."
 >
 >Existence, consciousness, identity are presupposed by every statement and by every concept, including that of "disagreement."
-(They are presupposed even by invalid concepts, such as "ghost" or "analytic" truth.)
+(They are presupposed even by invalid concepts, such as "ghost" or "[[Analytic|analytic]]" truth.)
 In the act of voicing his objection, therefore, the objector has conceded the case.
 In any act of challenging or denying the three axioms, a man reaffirms them, no matter what the particular content of his challenge.
 The axioms are invulnerable.
 >
 >The opponents of these axioms pose as defenders of truth, but it is only a pose.
 Their attack on the self-evident amounts to the charge: "Your belief in an idea doesn't necessarily make it true; you must prove it, because facts are what they are independent of your beliefs."
 Every element of this charge relies on the very axioms that these people are questioning and supposedly setting aside.